wyhayu2018-jpg/financial_models/README.md

 Microsoft Excel

 ## Background
-Independent projects built to develop hands-on financial modeling skills
+Independent projects built to develop financial modeling skills while pursuing a Bachelor's degree in Integrated Business at the University of Central Florida.